hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 The proposal of using multiple Stateful HBS keypairs for a single instance also generates questions as to how to establish that approach in existing public key infrastructures.
-For example, issueing multiple certificates adds the storage needs of the certificate material to the public key footprint.
+For example, issuing multiple certificates adds the storage needs of the certificate material to the public key footprint.
 In order to alternatively issue multiple public keys encoded inside a single certificate one would need a standardized format if interoperability is a concern.